 Vaccinium macrocarpon.
 Family: Ericaceae

-There is some evidence that cranberry may help prevent stomach ulcers caused by the bacteria H. pylori.
+It may help prevent stomach ulcers caused by the bacteria H. pylori.

-Please note that this section reports on claims that have NOT yet been substantiated through scientific studies.
+Please note that this section reports on claims that have not yet been substantiated through studies.

 Your Family's Health